nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/advanced-topics/adding-an-antivirus.md

 *   Do not disrupt too much any existing Nuxeo components (e.g. Nuxeo Drive <sup><span class="error">[1](#drive)</span></sup>) that usually expect any uploaded blob in a document to be immediately available.
 *   Make it possible for the uploader to introspect the state of the virus analysis by making a custom blob widget.

-The management of the dynamic facet, the ACL and the call to the `giveClearance` method should be wrapped in a single `AntivirusVirusAware` document adapter to abstract away all those operations in a simple and clean public API.

 Implementing such extensions to the Nuxeo platform is possible but might not be easy for non-core Nuxeo developer.

-{{#> callout type='note' }}

-The software architecture of binary management has slightly changed.
-Instead of a binary manager, one should think of a custom Blob Dispatcher.
-Furthermore, it would make sense in this new architecture to introduce this as a feature of the Blob Manager service.

-{{/callout}}

 &nbsp;